Bleep censor

-History
+History and usages

 Censor bars may be used along with the bleeps to prevent the audience from lip reading the swearer's words.

-Bleeping has been used as a standard since the 1990s as a means of censoring TV and radio programs to remove content not deemed suitable for "family", "daytime", "broadcasting", or "international" viewing, as well as sensitive classified information for security.
+Bleeping has been used as a standard since the early 20th century as a means of censoring both TV and radio programs to remove inappropriate content not deemed suitable for "family", "daytime", "broadcasting", or "international" viewing, as well as sensitive classified information for security.
 The bleep censor is a software module, manually operated by a broadcast technician.
-A bleep is sometimes accompanied by a digital blur pixelization or box over the speaker's mouth in cases where the removed speech may still be easily understood by lip reading.
+A bleep is sometimes accompanied by a digital blur, pixelization, or a box over the speaker's mouth in cases where the removed speech may still be easily understood by lip reading.

-In subtitles, bleeped words are usually represented by [bleep].
-Sometimes the phrases [expletive], [beep], [censored], and [explicit] are used, while it is also common (though less so) to see hyphens (e.g. abbreviations of the word fuck like f—k f---), a series of X's, or asterisks and other non-letter symbols (e.g., ****, f***, f**k, f*ck, f#@k, f#@%, or f*k), remaining faithful to the audio track.
-The characters used to denote censorship in text are called grawlixes.Where open captions are used (generally in instances where the speaker is not easily understood) a blank is used where the word is bleeped.
-A character that is used to denote censoring can technically replace multiple letters, though it is not standard.
-Occasionally, bleeping is not reflected in the captions, allowing the unedited dialogue to be seen.
-Sometimes, a black bar can be seen for a closed caption bleep.
+On closed caption subtitling, bleeped words are represented by [bleep] or a similar indicator, or through the use of hyphens (e.g. abbreviations of the word fuck like f—k f---), a series of X's, or asterisks and other non-letter symbols known as grawlixes (e.g., ****, f**k, f%@$), remaining faithful to the audio track.
+Occasionally, bleeping is not reflected in the captions, allowing the unedited dialogue to be read.
+In 2019 Netflix was criticized for bowdlerizing bleeped dialogue in its captions.